ANI Pharmaceuticals (NASDAQ:ANIP) Releases FY19 Earnings Guidance

 ANI Pharmaceuticals (NASDAQ:ANIP) updated its FY19 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $5.57-6.21 for the period, compared to the Thomson Reuters consensus estimate of $6.01.
 The company issued revenue guidance of $220-226 million, compared to the consensus revenue estimate of $239.80 million.

-Several equities research analysts recently commented on ANIP shares.
-Zacks Investment Research cut ANI Pharmaceuticals from a buy rating to a hold rating in a research report on Wednesday, July 31st.
-Raymond James downgraded ANI Pharmaceuticals from a strong-buy rating to an outperform rating and raised their price objective for the stock from $73.00 to $82.00 in a research note on Friday, May 10th.
-BidaskClub raised ANI Pharmaceuticals from a buy rating to a strong-buy rating in a research note on Tuesday.
-Cantor Fitzgerald reissued a buy rating and set a $89.00 target price on shares of ANI Pharmaceuticals in a research note on Thursday, May 9th.
-Finally, ValuEngine cut ANI Pharmaceuticals from a buy rating to a hold rating in a report on Thursday, August 1st.
-Two research analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
-The company has a consensus rating of Buy and an average price target of $89.00.
+A number of equities research analysts have weighed in on the company.
+Canaccord Genuity restated a buy rating and set a $90.00 price target (up previously from $80.00) on shares of ANI Pharmaceuticals in a research report on Monday, May 13th.
+ValuEngine downgraded ANI Pharmaceuticals from a buy rating to a hold rating in a research report on Thursday, August 1st.
+Raymond James downgraded ANI Pharmaceuticals from a strong-buy rating to an outperform rating and raised their price target for the company from $73.00 to $82.00 in a research report on Friday, May 10th.
+Zacks Investment Research downgraded ANI Pharmaceuticals from a buy rating to a hold rating in a research report on Wednesday, July 31st.
+Finally, Cantor Fitzgerald restated a buy rating and set a $89.00 price target on shares of ANI Pharmaceuticals in a research report on Thursday, May 9th.
+Two analysts have rated the stock with a hold rating, three have given a buy rating and one has issued a strong buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus price target of $89.00.

-ANI Pharmaceuticals (NASDAQ:ANIP) last posted its quarterly earnings results on Wednesday, August 7th.
-The specialty pharmaceutical company reported $1.44 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.18 by $0.26.
+ANI Pharmaceuticals (NASDAQ:ANIP) last released its quarterly earnings results on Wednesday, August 7th.
+The specialty pharmaceutical company reported $1.44 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.18 by $0.26.
+The business had revenue of $54.36 million for the quarter, compared to the consensus estimate of $55.20 million.
 ANI Pharmaceuticals had a return on equity of 29.95% and a net margin of 8.14%.
-The business had revenue of $54.36 million for the quarter, compared to the consensus estimate of $55.20 million.
-During the same quarter in the previous year, the business earned $1.13 EPS.
-The company’s quarterly revenue was up 15.0% compared to the same quarter last year.
-As a group, sell-side analysts forecast that ANI Pharmaceuticals will post 5.57 earnings per share for the current year.
+The company’s revenue for the quarter was up 15.0% on a year-over-year basis.
+During the same quarter last year, the business posted $1.13 earnings per share.
+On average, equities research analysts expect that ANI Pharmaceuticals will post 5.57 earnings per share for the current fiscal year.

-In related news, SVP Robert W. Schrepfer sold 2,409 shares of the stock in a transaction that occurred on Monday, May 13th.
-The stock was sold at an average price of $71.13, for a total value of $171,352.17.
+In other news, SVP Robert W. Schrepfer sold 2,409 shares of ANI Pharmaceuticals stock in a transaction that occurred on Monday, May 13th.
+The shares were sold at an average price of $71.13, for a total transaction of $171,352.17.
 Following the completion of the transaction, the senior vice president now directly owns 55,927 shares in the company, valued at $3,978,087.51.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director David Nash acquired 1,445 shares of the stock in a transaction that occurred on Friday, May 24th.
-The stock was acquired at an average price of $68.76 per share, with a total value of $99,358.20.
-Following the completion of the transaction, the director now directly owns 5,236 shares of the company’s stock, valued at approximately $360,027.36.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Thomas Haughey bought 2,500 shares of the stock in a transaction dated Wednesday, May 15th.
+The shares were acquired at an average price of $69.30 per share, with a total value of $173,250.00.
+Following the completion of the acquisition, the director now directly owns 6,291 shares of the company’s stock, valued at approximately $435,966.30.
 The disclosure for this purchase can be found here.
-Insiders sold a total of 50,911 shares of company stock valued at $3,585,114 in the last ninety days.
-24.70% of the stock is currently owned by insiders.
+In the last quarter, insiders sold 50,911 shares of company stock worth $3,585,114.
+Company insiders own 24.70% of the company’s stock.

 ANI Pharmaceuticals, Inc, a specialty pharmaceutical company, develops, manufactures, and markets branded and generic prescription pharmaceuticals in the United States and Canada.
 It focuses on producing controlled substances, oncolytics (anti-cancers), hormones and steroids, and other formulations.
 The company manufactures oral solid dose products; semi-solids, liquids, and topicals; controlled substances; and potent products, as well as performs contract manufacturing for other pharmaceutical companies.